Developers

 gbx:test:primitive-databricks— Pushes the primitive notebook and runs it on the cluster.
 Validates volume exists, create subdirs, read/write/copy via FUSE (pathlib/shutil).
 No GeoBrix dependency.gbx:test:bundle-databricks— Pushes the bundle runner notebook and runs it on the cluster.
 IfGBX_BUNDLE_WHEEL_VOLUME_PATHis set, the notebook has: (1)%pip install --quiet <wheel>, (2)%pip install --quiet --no-deps --force-reinstall <wheel>, (3)dbutils.library.restartPython(), then the bundle cell.
 Run those cells in order so the restarted process loads the new GeoBrix code.

-Rule — For Volume path handling (FUSE, pathlib, no random access), see .cursor/rules/unity-catalog-volumes.mdc.
+Convention — For Volume path handling (FUSE, pathlib, no random access), see the "Unity Catalog Volumes" section in CLAUDE.md.